On the issues arising when defining an X gate for qudits: Extending the Bit-Flip channel to $d$-dimensional systems: -based Full Dit Flip channel

 \subsection{Full Dit-Flip channel}

-As we have just done with the su(d)-based Individual Dit Flip, we can check what happens when we create a quantum channel that flips all dits, using the IDF channel defined in Eq. \eqref{eq: kraus_idf}.
+As we have just done with the $su(d)$-based Individual Dit Flip, we can check what happens when we create a quantum channel that flips all dits, using the IDF channel defined in Eq. \eqref{eq: kraus_idf}.
+Contrary to what happens when extending the $su(d)$-based IDF to include all possible flip pairs, the process is straightforward by considering the set $\qty{{\vb{K}}_{0}^{(d)}, {\vb{K}}_{ij}^{(d)}}$, where